 - Proof that one spouse cheated can also impact property distribution.
 For instance, if the cheating spouse used marital assets (such as money held in a joint bank account or credit cards in both spouses’ names) to support the affair in any way, then the judge can decide to take into account the non-cheating spouse’s losses and distribute property appropriately.

 - Proof of adultery can allow a spouse who was the victim of the extramarital affair to file a claim for “alienation of affection” and “criminal conversation,” which sometimes are known as a “heart balm” torts.
-An alienation of affection claim enables Spouse A to file a claim against a third party for that person’s responsibility in causing Spouse A to lose the affection of Spouse B. Cases involving criminal conversation are similar to alienation of affection claims, but they require Spouse A to have evidence that Spouse B and the third party had sexual intercourse.
+An alienation of affection claim enables Spouse A to file a claim against a third party for that person’s responsibility in causing Spouse A to lose the affection of Spouse B. As with criminal conversation, you must file suit for alienation of affection within three years from the date the last wrongful act occurred.
+Unlike criminal conversation, the innocent spouse/plaintiff doesn’t have to prove that actual sexual intercourse took place.
+The plaintiff only has to prove that the defendant’s actions caused alienation and led to the end of the marriage.
+This civil action can even be brought against a mother-in-law, for example, who advised the husband or wife to leave the marriage.” on the content

 How Does Adultery Impact Child Support, Property Division, and Alimony?